mravanelli/pytorch-kaldi/README.md

 ```

 ## How can I use my own dataset
-PyTorch-Kaldi can be used with any speech dataset.
+PyTorch-Kaldi can be usewith any speech dataset.
 To use your own dataset, the steps to take are similar to those discussed in the TIMIT/Librispeech tutorials.
 In general, what you have to do is the following:
 1. Run the Kaldi recipe with your dataset.
 Please, see the Kaldi website to have more information on how to perform data preparation.
 2. Compute the alignments on training, validation, and test data.
 3. Write a PyTorch-Kaldi config file *$cfg_file*.